Skip To Main Content

 This is the end of the trail, you now have the option of turning around and retracing your steps to the car park or continuing along the Pennine Way until you reach Widdy Bank Farm, following the track to the Cow Green road and on to the car park (approximately another 7km).

-Route information provided by AONB.
+Route information provided by National Landscapes.

 Book Tickets